razie/snakked/README.markdown

 Different kinds of keys and unique Ids are in razie.g - I like this: reference an entity by a query or some properties or in some other fuzzy way.

+First draft of the unified access/management interface is in razie.assets - I'm trying to simplify it.